-On February 22, 2022, the Group entered into a credit facility agreement with Landsbankinn hf. with the ability to draw down an amount up to \$18.3 million.
+On 22 February 2022, the Group entered into a credit facility agreement with Landsbankinn hf. with the ability to draw down an amount up to \$8 million.
 The credit facility is in place to help finance equipment purchases in the future.
-Per the terms of the credit facility, any borrowings are required to be paid by August 1, 2023, and have a variable interest rate of USD SOFR plus a margin of 4.95%.
-As of 31 December 2022, the outstanding balance on the credit facility was \$14.0 million, including accrued interest.
+Per the terms of the credit facility, any borrowings are required to be paid by 1 August 2024 and have a variable interest rate of USD SOFR plus a margin of 4.95%.
+As of 31 December 2023, the outstanding balance on the credit facility was \$7.8 million.